Wguido/MorphoMapping/gui/USER_GUIDE.md

 ### 4. Feature Selection

 Features are the measured parameters from your ImageStream data - fluorescence channels, morphological parameters, and other cell characteristics.
 Selecting the right features is crucial for meaningful analysis.

+**Import/Export Features:**
+You can save and load your feature selection as Excel files to easily reuse settings between runs:
+- **Export Features:** Click "📤 Export Features (Excel)" to save your current included/excluded features to an Excel file
+- **Import Features:** Click "📥 Import Features (Excel)" to load a previously saved feature selection
+- The Excel file contains two columns: "included" (selected features) and "excluded" (deselected features)
+- If features in the Excel file don't exist in the current data, you'll get a warning but valid features will still be imported
+- This is especially useful when iterating between runs with similar datasets

 **Include/Exclude Features:**
 - Blue chips represent included features (will be used in analysis)